bcambl/powershell-battlesnake/README.md

 PowerShell Battlesnake QuickStart
 =================================

-A Starter Battlesnake written in PowerShell Core 7 based on [community created starter project guidelines](https://docs.battlesnake.com/references/starter-projects#contributing-your-own-starter-project).
+A Starter Battlesnake written in PowerShell Core 7.

 Learn more at https://play.battlesnake.com/